aran/devdomains/README.md

 DevDomains is a local development tool that creates secure HTTPS endpoints for your local services, making them accessible via custom domain names.
 It solves common challenges in local web development by:

 - Generating self-signed TLS certificates for your development domains
-- Providing local DNS resolution that points your domains to your machine
+- Providing local DNS resolution via DNS-over-HTTPS (DoH)
 - Setting up a reverse proxy to route requests to the correct local ports
 - Creating mobile configuration profiles for iOS/macOS to enable cross-device testing
 - Using mDNS for easy discovery and bootstrap of the configuration service